Frequently Asked Questions Regarding Auditions

 Yes, but they are very limited.
 The relatively lower cost of a state-assisted institution is subsidized by your parent’s tax dollars.
 WCSU represents a great value when compared to private conservatories with similar programs.
 Don’t be fooled by large “scholarships” from these institutions.
 The only true comparison is the bottom line: how much do my parents have to write a check for after discounts, financial aid and scholarships.

 - How do I apply for a Department of Music Scholarship?

 The level of your audition and the type of instrument you play generally determines your eligibility for a scholarship.
-You must also apply for a scholarship.
 Please click here for more information.

 - If I am auditioning on voice do I need to bring an accompanist?